Board » Board of Trustees

 BOARD MEMBERS

-DR. JUANA MARIA VALDIVIA, BOARD CHAIR
+JUANA MARIA VALDIVIA, ED.D., BOARD CHAIR

 Director of Student Outreach and Recruitment, California State University, Northridge

-DR. MONICA MONGE-GARCIA, BOARD SECRETARY
+MONICA MONGE-GARCIA, ED.D., BOARD SECRETARY

 Dean of Student Learning, Moorpark College, Moorpark, CA